-2. Dad Was A Very Good Handyman:
+2. Dad Was a Very Good Handyman:

 Dad always said, "If you want something done right and well, do it yourself."
 Undoubtedly, that's why he became a handyman.
 There wasn't anything he couldn't build or fix.
 On the farm, he built pens and put in stanchions for the cows as well as widening the gutters and installing a barn cleaner.
 Dad built sheds for animals and even put a kitchen extension onto our house.
 He could also fix cars and tractors.
 Two years before his death he was renovating a small bungalow in the vicinity of our farm.

-3. Dad Had An Interest In Baseball:
+3. Dad Had an Interest In Baseball:

 Some of my fondest memories of dad center around baseball.
 Dad said he was a pretty good ball player as a teen, and even claims getting a try-out from the Boston Red Sox.
 I remember dad teaching me how to catch a ball when I was six or seven.
 After that, he got me a catcher's mitt, mask, and shin guards.
 I'll always cherish the time he spent playing ball with me.
 One thing that stands out in my memory is the village Fourth of July picnic back in 1960.
 We had a softball game and dad was the pitcher for the opposing team.
 He must have really grooved me a pitch, because I hit it over the center field wall for a homer.

-4. Dad Lived A Frugal Life:
+4. Dad Lived a Frugal Life:

 Dad never had time for a vacation with the cows, farm work, and working a full-time job.
 Because he didn't earn that much money from his job and selling milk, we lived very frugally as a family.
-Ma and and dad never bought new clothes or a new car when I was a kid.
+Ma and dad never bought new clothes or a new car when I was a kid.
 As a matter of fact, dad didn't buy his first new car until he was 80.
 Up until he died, dad bought all of his clothes at second-hand stores.